pylablanche/gcForest/README.md

 So far it only works as a Classifier and does not include the following :

-- Growth/evaluation split when training the Cascade Layers
 - No parallelisation of the code has been done yet